globalw/ragflow/README.md

     * Running on http://x.x.x.x:9380
     INFO:werkzeug:Press CTRL+C to quit
    ```
-   > If you skip this confirmation step and directly log in to RAGFlow, your browser may prompt a `network anomaly` error because, at that moment, your RAGFlow may not be fully initialized.
+   > If you skip this confirmation step and directly log in to Tessi ai., your browser may prompt a `network anomaly` error because, at that moment, your Tessi ai. may not be fully initialized.

-5. In your web browser, enter the IP address of your server and log in to RAGFlow.
+5. In your web browser, enter the IP address of your server and log in to Tessi ai..
    > With the default settings, you only need to enter `http://IP_OF_YOUR_MACHINE` (**sans** port number) as the default HTTP serving port `80` can be omitted when using the default configurations.
 6. In [service_conf.yaml](./docker/service_conf.yaml), select the desired LLM factory in `user_default_llm` and update the `API_KEY` field with the corresponding API key.